-For many years members of our parish have provided a meal for guests at Catholic Charities Emergency Family Shelter on the second Sunday of each month.
-And we continue the tradition in 2020!
-We are in need of volunteers for April, September, November and December.
+We’re still looking for three volunteers to provide a Sunday evening meal for guests at Catholic Charities Emergency Family Shelter on the second Sunday of April, September, November and December this year.
 One or more families can volunteer to prepare and deliver a meal, although the shelter prefers that no more than five people actually be present at the house at a time.
 Volunteers can pay for the meal themselves, be reimbursed by the parish, or receive a Gift-In-Kind receipt that you can use for a tax deduction.
 To volunteer or to find out more, please contact Lisa or Tim Kautza at email@example.com or 515-964-7687.

 The Blessing Box provides food to more than 30 families monthly and is open three times each month, 9:30–10:30am on the first Saturday; and 6:00–7:00pm on the second and fourth Thursdays.
 Most needed: Peanut Butter, jelly and canned meats.
 On-going food needs are canned meats, breakfast cereals, low sodium canned vegetables and soups, and low sugar canned fruits.
 Consider holiday meal foods, too.
 Food donations can be delivered to the Pantry when open at the Elkhart Christian Church or be placed in the collection box near our Parish Office.
 Tax-deductible donations can be made payable to The Blessing Box, c/o Elkhart Christian Church, P.O.
 Box 97, Elkhart, IA 50073.